Ticket balance: Republican Party

-Thomas E. Dewey, a Northeasterner, was the Republican nominee in 1944 and 1948.
+Thomas E. Dewey, a Northeasterner, was the unsuccessful Republican nominee in 1944 and 1948.
 To provide geographic balance to the ticket, he chose a Midwesterner as his running mate the first time and a Westerner the second.
 (Campaign buttons shown).

 North-South ticket balance is practiced to a lesser extent by the Republicans, although what is more common is Northeast-Midwest or Northeast-West balance.
-The Republicans utilized this strategy in every presidential election from 1872 until 1924, but then used the practice less frequently until stopping entirely in the 1960s.
-Geographic balance has had a resurgence in the Republican Party since the 2010s.
+The Republicans utilized this strategy in every presidential election from 1872 until 1924, and again from 1940 to 1972.
+It has used geographic balance less frequently since then, except for a brief resurgence in the 2010s.